+91 9999466225 info@anujjindal.in

 As I came across the challenges of preparing for competitive exams myself, I’ve come to understand what truly works when it comes to cracking exams like the SEBI Grade A.

-One of the biggest lessons I learned along the way is that effective preparation isn’t just about reading books every day; it’s about understanding your strengths, working on your weaknesses, and creating a routine that keeps you on track.
+One of the best way is that effective preparation isn’t just about reading books every day; it’s about understanding your strengths, working on your weaknesses, and creating a routine that keeps you on track.

-Table of Content – SEBI Grade A Preparation Strategy
+Table of Content – SEBI Grade A 2026

-Preparation Strategy: SEBI Grade A Phase 1 & 2
+Best Preparation Strategy for SEBI Grade A 2026 Phase 1 & 2

 Additionally, I’ve included a detailed, subject-wise study plan that you can follow to structure your SEBI Grade A preparation efficiently.